algorandfoundation/specs/dev/ledger.md

 transaction contains the following fields:

  - The _transaction type_ $\TxType$, which is a short string that indicates the type of a transaction.
+The following transaction types are supported:

-The transaction type is either "pay" or "keyreg".
-A transaction type of "pay" corresponds to a _payment_ transaction, while a transaction type of "keyreg" corresponds to a _key registration_ transaction.
+   - Transaction type `pay` corresponds to a _payment_ transaction.

+   - Transaction type `keyreg` corresponds to a _key registration_ transaction.

+   - Transaction type `acfg` corresponds to an _asset configuration_ transaction.

+   - Transaction type `axfer` corresponds to an _asset transfer_ transaction.

+   - Transaction type `afrz` corresponds to an _asset freeze_ transaction.

  - The _sender_ $I$, which is an address which identifies the account that authorized the transaction.